Philadelphians enjoy first Friday night back of indoor dining amid COVID-19

-PHILADELPHIA (WPVI) -- The sweet sound of Jazz made some of the guests Friday night at Chris' Jazz Cafe on Samson Street giggle.
+The sweet sound of jazz made some of the guests at Chris' Jazz Cafe on Sansom Street giggle.

 Owner Mark DeNinno says come on in.